FAQ for Student Affairs and Pro Bono Programs

-New student groups may apply to the SBA and the Associate Dean of Students for recognition by AJMLS.
+New student groups may apply to the SBA and the Associate Dean of Student Affairs and Pro Bono Programs for recognition by AJMLS.
 Student organizations that are officially recognized by the law school are given access to an array of campus services, facilities, and systems.
 There is a process to seek initial recognition.
 To apply for recognition, your group or organization must complete a “Student Group/Organization Initial Recognition Request Form.”
-This form is available on OrgSync on the Student Services page.
+This form is available on OrgSync on the Student Affairs and Pro Bono Programs page.
 For a request for recognition to be approved, membership must be open to all AJMLS students.
 More information on this process can be found in the Student Organizations Manual.
-The Manual can be accessed on the Student Services and SBA OrgSync pages.
+The Manual can be accessed on the Student Affairs and Pro Bono Programs and SBA OrgSync pages.

 How do I join a student organization?